EverydayHealthLogo

 Who is Dr. Bach, Critical Care Surgeon in Columbus, OH?

 Dr. John Bach, MD is a Critical Care Surgeon, who primarily practices in Columbus, OH.
-He is board certified by the American Board of Surgery.
+He is board certified.
 Dr. Bach graduated from University Of Cincinnati College Of Medicine.
 Dr. Bach is fluent in English, and is currently seeing new patients.
 Dr. Bach’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Bach’s office at (614) 261-1900.

 Where did Dr. Bach go to medical school and complete their residency?